Celebrating Valentine's Day with a History of Chocolate

 The last practice utilizes standards 7 - 9, which is the "Integration of Knowledge and Ideas."
 Students are asked to consider how the author feels about the topic and write a reading response comparing their own experiences with chocolate to those mentioned in the text.

-Also included are writing response activities, Valentine's Day themed writing paper, a vocabulary booklet, and printable student Valentine's Day cards and treat bag toppers.
+Also included are writing response activities, Valentine's Day themed writing papers, vocabulary booklet, and more.

 This mini-unit is perfect to have ready as an emergency sub plan for those days when you are out unexpectedly.
 It contains four days worth of meaningful practices that are self-explanatory and can be used whole group or independently.